 - cystic adenomyosis and adenomyotic cyst: rare

-Adenomyosis is usually relatively generalised, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
+Adenomyosis is usually relatively generalized, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
 Despite often marked enlargement of the uterus, the overall contour is usually preserved 5.

 In some cases, adenomyosis may be localised, forming a mass.
 In such cases, the term adenomyoma may be used, although there appears to be some disagreement about whether the terms focal adenomyosis and adenomyoma refer to exactly the same entity (please refer to the article on adenomyoma for further discussion).

-A rare variant is cystic adenomyosis which is believed to be the result of repeated focal haemorrhages resulting in cystic spaces filled with altered blood products 5.
+A rare variant is cystic adenomyosis which is believed to be the result of repeated focal hemorrhages resulting in cystic spaces filled with altered blood products 5.

-It may be useful to categorise ultrasound findings into three groups that mirror the histological findings 15-17:
+It may be useful to categorize ultrasound findings into three groups that mirror the histological findings 15-17: